uyuni-project/sumaform/modules/aws/images/HOW_TO_UPLOAD.md

 ## Configuring `ec2uploadimg`

-Copy the [ec2utils example configuration file](https://raw.githubusercontent.com/SUSE/Enceladus/master/ec2utils/ec2utils.conf.example) to `aws_images` and edit it to match your configuration.
+Copy the [ec2utils example configuration file](https://raw.githubusercontent.com/SUSE/Enceladus/master/ec2utils/ec2utils.conf.example) to `modules/aws/images` and edit it to match your configuration.
 In particular:

  - the `[account-servers]` section must be filled
  - at least one region section must be filled.
 AKI IDs are not important, leave the default user.